Looking for the BA Economics course details, subjects list, and syllabus?

 Step 7 – Pay the application fees

-Based on Entrance Exam
+Based on the Entrance Exam

 There are some reputed universities that demand entrance exams to take admission.